synthetichealth/chatty-notes/README.md

 ls ../synthea/output/fhir/*.json | awk '!/Information/' | parallel python chatty.py -b {}
 ```

+This will process all bundle files in the directory in... parallel.

 In this case, `awk` is used to remove the hospital and provider information files from the pipeline.

 ## License